mccright/rand-notes/Commercial_Surveillance_Notes.md

 * Developers interested in writing applications in ways that *share*/*expose* less data associated with their users.
 * Those interested in reducing their exposure to data collectors and scavengers.
 * Those interested in reducing (*or enhancing*) the effectiveness of AI-driven personalized maniplation.
-* Those interested in open source projects that involve scraping web sites.
+* Those interested in open source projects that involve scraping web sites or other data sources.
-* Those interested in helping women (*and those who support them*) protect their reproductive rights.[Note1](https://github.com/mccright/rand-notes/blob/master/Commercial_Surveillance_Notes.md#note1)
+* Those interested in helping women (*and those who support them*) protect their reproductive rights.
+[Note1](https://github.com/mccright/rand-notes/blob/master/Commercial_Surveillance_Notes.md#note1)
 * And more.

 #### This is not a new issue: